frjnn/wordquizzle/README.md

 # Word-Quizzle
-Word Quizzle application for the networking course project at UniPi.
+Word Quizzle application for the networking course at UniPi.